ip0000h/flask-docker-compose/README.md

 ## About
-Docker-Flask is about Flask project organization and running it in a docker image.
+Docker-Flask is about Flask project organization and running it in a docker-compose containers.
+Application has a basic user model with authentication(passwords hashing), database migrations, administration interface, celery asynchronous tasks application, managing script, Bootstrap starter templates.

 ## Application scheme

-###Including the followings
+### Including the followings

 - Docker and Docker-Compose for managing project